 Apr 26, 2021

 Quick quiz: What design type are you?
-Do you even know?
-If you don’t, you’re in good company.
+What color palette and material do you like the most?
+If you don’t know, don’t worry, you’re in good company.
 When figuring out how to give your home a cohesive design look, truth be told, it can be difficult to zero in on what style captures your preference in furniture, accessories, color, genre, etc., especially if you aren't sure what the different styles even are.
 Or, you may lean toward a hybrid of styles that really can’t be categorized as one design type in particular.

 So here is your crash course in “Finding Your Interior Style 101.”
 Of course, there are many more styles out there than are on this list, plus interior ideas seem to constantly change and evolve.
 But by giving you a taste of today's trending styles, we hope to help you hone in on what yours could be.